 What does this require of us?
 Patience.
 Understanding.
-Humor!
+Humour!
 Consistency.
 Stamina.
 Creativity.
 The ability to PAUSE–essential for helping you find that calm place to respond, that calm place from which to be okay if meltdowns occur, if the house is left a disaster zone, if your car’s back seat looks like a junk pile as you throw everything in and get a move on.

 Choice C. It really is okay.
-Breathe through it, honor it, and be clear on what you really want, for now you communicate respect for your child’s choice and encourage the growth of an independent soul.
+Breathe through it, honour it, and be clear on what you really want, for now you communicate respect for your child’s choice and encourage the growth of an independent soul.
 And still get out the door.